 Recently I wrote about why we need to change the way we talk about dieting.
 I made the argument that it's not just a 'thing' that women do, it's a culturally-encouraged practice that dishonors our humanity on a regular basis.

 I received a lot of positive feedback about it, which tells me that more people are finally awakening to the fact that diet culture take a big toll on our lives.

-For the next few weeks I'll be diving deeper into the ways I've seen diet culture dishonor our individual and collective humanity.
-Today, I want to explore perfection.
+I’ve used writing to dive deeper into the ways I've seen diet culture dishonor our individual and collective humanity.
+Here, I explore perfection.
 If you've ever been on a diet or tried to lose weight before (and who hasn't??), you'll know exactly what I mean when I say:

 Diet culture demands perfection and we try hard to achieve it.
 Really hard.

 Think about all the times you've counted calories or started a new workout plan with the hope that, if you do it perfectly, you'll get the body of your dreams.

 When I was in the throes of weight loss obsession, I felt like I was wearing a leash that would only allow me to move so far.
 If I made the wrong move I'd have to start all over again...and then beat myself up as I stumbled back to the starting line.